Dr. Neustadt’s 3-Steps to Eating Healthy for Life

 People often ask me what my diet’s like.
 How me and my family eat.
 In my clinical practice and lecturing, I’ve helped thousands of people learn my simple system for revamping their eating to a dietary pattern that promotes health.
 With every bite of food you’re either promoting health or feeding disease.

 More than 60 years of research has shown unambiguously that the Mediterranean Dietary Pattern reduces the risk of obesity, diabetes, cancer, death from cancer, heart disease, osteoporosis, Alzheimer disease and all-cause mortality.
 This dietary pattern is essentially the opposite of the toxic and disease-creating Standard American Diet.

 This way of eating is not a fad diet.
 It’s not a lifestyle.
 And it’s definitely not a diet in the traditional sense.
 It’s a way of feeding your body nutritious, wholesome food so you and your family can feel and look your best.
 It’s how you should eat to promote your health for the rest of your life.

-Over the years in my medical practice helping people transition into eating this way, I’ve distilled the Mediterranean Dietary recommendations into a simple three-step system.
+Over the years in my medical practice helping people transition into eating this way, I’ve distilled the Mediterranean Diet into a simple three-step system.
 I’m now sharing this system with you.
 I find it as helpful and easy to follow and implement as the thousands of others who have already done so.
 And I hope you’ll share this with your friends and family so to help others improve their health too.